dfinity/portal/blog/features/composite-query.md

+---
+title: Building a partitioned key-value store with composite queries on the Internet Computer
+description: Today, we’ll dive into composite queries and walk through the process of building a sample app: a partitioned key-value store.
+Each partition is represented by a single canister.
+We'll leverage the power of the Internet Computer’s composite queries to efficiently retrieve data from those partition canisters.
+tags: [New features]
+image: /img/blog/dev-update-blog-composite-query.png
+---

 # Building a partitioned key-value store with composite queries on the Internet Computer

 Welcome to another developer blog post!
 Today, we’ll dive into composite queries and walk through the process of building a sample dapp: a partitioned key-value store.
 Each partition is represented by a single canister.
 We'll leverage the power of the Internet Computer’s composite queries to efficiently retrieve data from those partition canisters.